Ä¢¹½ÊÓÆµ

 Kimball - Pukwana is a very small town located in the state of South Dakota.
 With a population of 2,532 people and just one neighborhood, Kimball - Pukwana is the 53rd largest community in South Dakota.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.65% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Kimball - Pukwana telecommute to their jobs.
+Overall, about 24.65% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Kimball - Pukwana in 2022 was $35,146, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $140,584 for a family of four.
 However, Kimball - Pukwana contains both very wealthy and poor people as well.